freee/a11y-guidelines/en/source/explanations/screen-reader-check-nvda.rst

 This section details the initial configuration and basic instructions for using NVDA, a screen reader designed for Windows.

-Note that within this guide, notations like :kbd:`NVDA + N` indicate pressing the "NVDA control key", which is explained in :ref:`nvda-welcome-screen`, simultaneously with :kbd:`N`.
+Note that within this guide, notations like :kbd:`NVDA+N` indicate pressing the "NVDA control key", which is explained in :ref:`nvda-welcome-screen`, simultaneously with :kbd:`N`.

 ************************************
 Environment for Accessibility Checks